“Adventure is just bad planning.”—Roald Amundsen

 Roald Engelbregt Gravning Amundsen [1872 to 1928]

 Roald Amundsen was a Key Expedition Leader during the Heroic Age of Antarctic Exploration.
-Amundsen along with his British Rivals Robert Scott & Ernest Shackleton were the 3 Most Celebrated Explorers of the time.
+Amundsen along with his British Rivals Robert Scott and Ernest Shackleton was the 3 Most Celebrated Explorers of the time.
 Amundsen was certainly the Most Successful & Professional of the 3.

 The winter survival, winter travel, expedition logistic, and expedition leadership skills Amundsen learned during this period were very important in his later success and survival.
 These were skills that Robert Scott never learned and Amundsen always the professional mastered.
 That winter he led a dog sled journey to make measurements that determined the location of the North Magnetic Pole.